Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Don't.

-A man entered a store at, I love the Americans address.
+A man entered a store at, I love the Americans address so good.

 8118, Southwest Beaverton Highway.